Greece Moments Greece Moments

 A villa for the whole family

-The extensive equipment of the holiday homes is also ideal for self-catering and there is really everything you need for a relaxing holiday.
-From the big balcony upstairs, which surprises with a Jacuzzi, you can enjoy a wonderful sea view.
+The well-equipped holiday homes are also ideal for self-catering, with everything you could need for a relaxing holiday.
+From the large upper-floor balcony, which features a Jacuzzi, you can enjoy a wonderful view of the sea.

 votsalo seaside villas estate andros